Benbinbin/BlogiNote-Documentation/content/about.md

----
-head.description: 'This is a custom description for Content Wind about page.'
----

 # About

 This website is generate by BlogiNote, it can show your :IconCustom{name='logos:blogger'} blogs and :notebook: notes, because BlogiNote has flexible layouts and multiple optimizations for long or short content.